dmach/osc/README.md

 to the [osc](https://github.com/openSUSE/osc/issues) project on GitHub.

+## Developing

+You may need to install osc dependencies first.

+    # OPTION 1: install packages with osc dependencies
+    zypper install $(rpmspec contrib/osc.spec -q --requires)

+    # OPTION 2: install osc dependencies from pypi
+    #
+    # rpm python module is not available on pypi, it must be installed as a package
+    # zypper install python3-rpm
+    #
+    # NOTE: osc module from an installed package prevails over osc installed via pip
+    pip3 install --user --ediatable .

+Then you can use `./osc-wrapper.py` from the source directory to run osc.

 ## Testing

 Unit tests can be run from a git checkout by executing

     ./setup.py test

+    or alternatively

+    python3 -m unittest tests[.<module>[.<class>]]

+[Behave tests](behave/README.md) can be run from a git checkout by executing

+    cd behave
+    podman pull ghcr.io/suse-autobuild/obs-server:latest
+    behave -Dosc=../osc-wrapper.py [--wip --no-skipped] [features/<file>.feature]